IPInfusion/ocnos-ansible-collection/ipinfusion/ocnos/README.md

 Ansible collection for automating IP Infusion OcNOS.

 OcNOS is a network OS for White Box switch.
-Refer [https://www.ipinfusion.com/products/ocnos/] for the detail.
+Refer https://www.ipinfusion.com/products/ocnos/ for the detail.

+OcNOS Ansible Collection can be installed via https://galaxy.ansible.com/ipinfusion/ocnos.

 # Requirements
 Ansible 2.9 or newer.